hyprwm/hyprland-wiki/content/configuring/core/_index.md

 Use `require()` to source other files into your config.
-This is **highly** recommended because each `require()` call is specifically made by Hyprland to be a separate lua "scope", so errors in one `require()`d file do _not_ stop execution of other files.
+This is **highly** recommended because each `require()` call is specifically made by Hyprland to be a separate Lua "scope", so errors in one `require()`d file do _not_ stop execution of other files.

-It's important to note that many errors will kill the execution of a given lua file.
+It's important to note that many errors will kill the execution of a given Lua file.
 Error behavior is described further below.

 > [!WARNING]